Information About Optional Spanning-Tree Features

 The Bridge Protocol Data Unit (BPDU) guard feature can be globally enabled on the switch or can be enabled per port, but the feature operates with some differences.

-When you enable BPDU guard at the global level on PortFast edge-enabled ports, spanning tree shuts down ports that are in a PortFast edge-operational state if any BPDU is received on them.
-In a valid configuration, PortFast edge-enabled ports do not receive BPDUs.
-Receiving a BPDU on a PortFast edge-enabled port means an invalid configuration, such as the connection of an unauthorized device, and the BPDU guard feature puts the port in the error-disabled state.
+When you enable BPDU guard at the global level on PortFast enabled ports, spanning tree shuts down ports that are in a PortFast operational state if any BPDU is received on them.
+In a valid configuration, PortFast enabled ports do not receive BPDUs.
+Receiving a BPDU on a PortFast enabled port means an invalid configuration, such as the connection of an unauthorized device, and the BPDU guard feature puts the port in the error-disabled state.
 When this happens, the switch shuts down the entire port on which the violation occurred.

 The BPDU guard feature provides a secure response to invalid configurations because you must manually put the interface back in service.
 Use the BPDU guard feature in a service-provider network to prevent an access port from participating in the spanning tree.